How to Use sorted() and sort() in Python

 >>> # Thousands and Thousands of entries later...

-Each time a runner crosses the finish line, their bib number and their total duration in seconds is added to runners.
+Each time a runner crosses the finish line, you add their bib number and total duration in seconds to the runners list.

 Python